Security

 - Usage data: token counts, model used, query timestamps.
 Used for billing and analytics.

 Recon does not store raw database credentials or API tokens in plaintext.
 It does not log prompt content to external analytics systems.
-Stored tool outputs contain the data the AI retrieved — for example, the rows returned by a SQL query — which may include data from your connected systems.
+Stored tool outputs contain the data the AI retrieved.
+For example, the rows returned by a SQL query may include data from your connected systems.
 You should consider this when deciding what data sources to connect.

 Workspace admins can delete conversations and all associated tool outputs at any time.
 Deleting a workspace removes all stored data permanently.